Wife of Pulse shooter Omar Mateen arrested

 A law enforcement official told CNN last year that authorities were looking into whether Salman should face charges.

 Salman gave conflicting accounts about what she knew of Mateen's intentions in the hours before the attack, authorities said last year.

-She also told investigators that in the weeks before the attack, Mateen spent thousands of dollars, including for the guns used in the attack.
+She also told investigators that in the weeks leading up to the attack, Mateen spent thousands of dollars, buying among other things the guns used in the attack.

 The massacre was the deadliest mass shooting in US history.